 The OAP Community memberships mid-spring and early summer have historically been one of the OAP’s busiest and dense blocks of gear rentals and outdoor programming according to OAP Assistant Director Joey Parent.
 In recent years, the program has experienced an increase in VCU students, faculty, and general public finding their way to OAP gear, team building opportunities, and trips.
 As the community adapts to the changes brought on by Covid-19, the OAP has been very clear that we all need to make an effort to physically distance ourselves from others in an effort to reduce the spread of the disease.
 However, the program is educating the thriving outdoor community that “social distancing” does not mean locking yourself inside and streaming shows all day long.

 In contrast, it’s more important than ever to get out and get some fresh air.
 Exercising outdoors has been shown to improve mental health, help manage stress and boost your immune system.
 Keeping this in mind, the next time employers plan their corporate team building activities, they can plan some outdoor innovative games where they can get everyone to participate.
-It’s also important to remember that when we get outside, we have to be responsible in our own way and ensure whatever activities we participate does not threaten our health or others around you.
-The OAP is available to help in case of any queries.
+It’s also important to remember that when we get outside, we have to be responsible in our own way and ensure whatever activities we participate does not threaten our health or others around us.
+The OAP is always available to help in case of any queries.

 First, it’s important to understand the governor’s recent shelter-in-place order, specifically the section that states;

 Individuals my leave their residence for the purpose of:

 e.
 Engaging in outdoor activity, including exercise, provided individuals comply with social distancing requirements;

 To be clear, this is not a “do whatever you want outside” order.
 Being outside is vital for maintaining your mental and physical health, but it’s important to recognize that now is not the time for group outings, pushing past your limits, or taking non-inherent risks.